twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiexternal-format.md

 Excluded archive members do not generate source state entries, and, if they are directories, all of their children are also excluded.

+If `type` is `archive-file` then the target is a file or symlink with the contents of the entry `path` in the archive at `url`.
+The optional integer field `stripComponents` will remove leading path components from the members of the archive before comparing them with `path`.
+The behavior of `format` is the same as for `archive`.

 If `type` is `git-repo` then chezmoi will run `git clone $URL $TARGET_NAME` with the optional `clone.args` if the target does not exist.
 If the target exists, then chezmoi will run `git pull` with the optional `pull.args` to